 - (a) SAHA-initiated interim reexaminations are those that are scheduled based on circumstances or criteria defined by SAHA.
-They are not scheduled because of changes reported by the family. - (b) SAHA will conduct interim recertifications in each of the following instances: - For families Simplified (i) receiving the Earned Income Disallowance (S-EID), SAHA will conduct interim reexamination at the start of each exclusion period to adjust the exclusion with any changes in income. - (ii) If the family has a Total Tenant Payment (TTP) that is \$50 or less, SAHA will conduct an interim reexamination every three (3) months as long as the family continues to report that they have no income. - (iii) If at the time of the annual reexamination, it is not feasible to anticipate a level of income for the next twelve (12) months (e.g. seasonal or cyclic income), SAHA will schedule an interim reexamination to coincide with the end of the period for which it is feasible to project income.
+They are not scheduled because of changes reported by the family. - (b) SAHA will conduct interim recertifications in each of the following instances: - (i) If the family has a Total Tenant Payment (TTP) that is \$50 or less, SAHA will conduct an interim reexamination every three (3) months as long as the family continues to report that they have no income. - (ii) If at the time of the annual reexamination, it is not feasible to anticipate a level of income for the next twelve (12) months (e.g. seasonal or cyclic income), SAHA will schedule an interim reexamination to coincide with the end of the period for which it is feasible to project income.

-- (iv) If at the time of the annual reexamination, tenant declarations were used on a provisional basis due to the lack of third-party verification, and third-party verification becomes available, SAHA will conduct an interim reexamination. - (v) SAHA may conduct an interim reexamination at any time in order to correct an error in a previous reexamination, or to adjust based on investigation of a tenant fraud complaint.
+- (iii) If at the time of the annual reexamination, tenant declarations were used on a provisional basis due to the lack of third-party verification, and third-party verification becomes available, SAHA will conduct an interim reexamination. - (iv) SAHA may conduct an interim reexamination at any time, for example, to correct an error in a previous reexamination or investigate a tenant fraud complaint.